snazzy-d/sdc/README.markdown

 Also, I don't know what I'm doing in terms of compiler writing.
 If you find some horrible design decision, that's most likely why.

-The code is released under the GPL (see the LICENCE file for more details), except for libdjson, which is not my code, and included here just for ease of compilation.
+The code is released under the GPL (see the LICENCE file for more details).

 Contact me at b.helyer@gmail.com